Dracir/Dracir.github.io/_gamejams/2014-01-26-BoringOldPeople.md

 medias:
     - {url: BoringOldPeople-2.png, thumbnail: BoringOldPeople-2.png, caption: "Your choices made it snow."}
     - {url: BoringOldPeople-1.png, thumbnail: BoringOldPeople-1.png, caption: "Kids jumping on the bed for some reasons."}
+links:
+    - {name: Global Game Jam Page, url: https://globalgamejam.org/2014/games/boring-old-people}

 ---
-You walk in an house and talk to people in a party.
-You try to have fun but imagining stuff when the adult answers you.
+You walk in a house and talk to people at a party.
+You try to have fun but imagine stuff when the adult answers you.

-I took the whole jam making a dialogue systeme more flexible then we needed.
+I took the whole jam making a dialogue system more flexible then we needed.